567falk-png/sumo/docs/web/docs/Tutorials/Autobahn.md

 of vehicle variability, we recommend using the script `createVehTypeDistribution.py` in the {{SUMO}}/tools directory.

-Create a routes-file `autobahn.rou.xml` with the following content:
+Create a routes-file `autobahn.rou.xml` (create an empty textfile and rename it to autobahn.rou.xml)  with the following content:

 ```xml
 <routes>